sontypo/MySimplifiedResearch_Sim/README.md

 ---

-# Robot Simulation in a Hallway Environment
+# Application of Social Force Model in Socially Interactive Robotics

 This repository contains a Python-based simulation of a mobile robot navigating a hallway environment while avoiding humans and walls.
 The robot uses a **social force model** to calculate forces such as desired force (`F_des`), social force (`F_soc`), boundary force (`F_bound`), and total force (`F_total`).
 The simulation is visualized in real-time using Matplotlib.